A Distance Covariance-based Estimator: Introduction

+As the form of identifying variation needs to be neither known nor specified, the MDep framework effectively eliminates the sensitivity of estimates to first-stage model specification.\footnote{\textcite{dieterle2016simple}, for example, uncovers substantial sensitivity of conclusions to specification (linear versus quadratic) of the first stage.} Thus, often-imposed linearity or monotonicity restrictions on first-stage relationships, e.g., \citet{wooldridge2010econometric,dhaultfoeuille-fevrier-2015-identification,torgovitsky2017minimum}, are unnecessary in the MDep framework.
+Although this property is also shared by integrated conditional moment estimators (ICM hereafter), e.g., \textcite{dominguez2004consistent,escanciano2006consistent,antoine2014conditional,escanciano2018simple,tsyawo2023feasible}, it is worth emphasising that the MDep relevance condition is more general.
+For example, $ \Prob\big(\E[X\mid Z] \neq \E[X]\big) > 0 $ neither implies nor is implied by $ \Prob\big(\E[Z\mid X]\neq \E[Z] \big) > 0 $.
+For identification, the MDep exploits both forms of dependence, while ICM estimators can only exploit the former.
+The MDep can achieve identification without excludability; this is more general than similar identification highlighted in \citet{tsyawo2023feasible,gao-wang-2023linIV} for the ICM and IV classes of estimators, respectively.

-The rest of the paper is organised as follows. \Cref{Sect:The dCov_Estimator} describes the dCov measure and presents the MDep estimator. \Cref{Sect:Asymp_Theory} derives important theoretical results viz. identification, consistency, asymptotic normality, and consistency of the covariance matrix estimator. \Cref{Sect:Monte_Carlo_Sim} examines the finite-sample performance of the MDep estimator through simulations.
-Two empirical examples in \Cref{Sect:Empirical_Application} illustrate the MDep estimator's practical utility, and \Cref{Sect:Conclusion} concludes.
-All proofs are relegated to the \hyperref[Sect:Appendix]{Appendix}.
-Additional theoretical and simulation results are available in the \hyperref[Appendix_Sect:Online_Appendix]{Online Appendix}.
+The rest of the paper is organised as follows. \Cref{Sect:Literature} discusses strands of related literature, while \Cref{Sect:The dCov_Estimator} describes the dCov measure and presents the MDep estimator. \Cref{Sect:Asymp_Theory} derives theoretical results viz. identification, consistency, asymptotic normality, consistency of the covariance matrix estimator, and testability of the MDep relevance condition. \Cref{Sect:Sim} examines the small sample performance of the MDep via simulations, and \Cref{Sect:Conclusion} concludes.
+All proofs are relegated to the Appendix.
+Additional theoretical and simulation results are available in the Supplemental Appendix.